Although we love watching reruns of Downton Abbey, we can't help but hope for more drama and scandal at Highclere Castle.

 Fans are desperate for a second Downton movie

 In April this year, Gareth then stated in an interview with Entertainment Weekly: "We are totally committed to making a sequel if we can bring all the elements back.
-During the course of this year, we will have a script and we will try to assemble all the actors again, you know, as soon as we can."
-We'll just have to be patient!
+During the course of this year, we will try to assemble all the actors again, you know, as soon as we can."

 Who will star in the Downton Abbey sequel?